Catherine22/ClassLoader/README.md

 ClassLoader
 ===================

+This repository hosts examples of loading apks dynamical and in-depth documentation.

-Loading apks from internal storage by this app (ClassLoader).
+It's a very powerful technique to load apks from internal storage by ClassLoader.
 You can automatically update your app without reinstalling because you do everything in your apk which is dynamically loaded.

+4 steps to master this project
+ 1. Publisher your class loader apk.
+ 2. Upload the main apk to your server make sure that every one has installed class loader app could download it.
+ 3. Users install class loader apk.
+ 4. Users open classLoader app to download the main apk which includes logic of what your app really do, and load it.

-All you have to do is fix bugs or add new features and package to an apk, then upload it to your host.
-As you launch this app, it downloads the apk you uploaded and load it.
+Assume that you fixed bugs and you are going to update your app, all you have to do is step2.
+Then, as users launch class loader app, it's going to download the latest apk you just uploaded and load it to class loader app.
 It's a little like 'hotfix'.

+Therefore, you most create two projects, one loads classes and one includes logic.
-So, the most important features of ClassLoader is
+The main job of ClassLoader app is
- 1. Download and varify the apk
+ - Download and varify the apk
- 2. Load the apk
+ - Load the apk

-And what apk does is
+And what main apk does are
- 1. Features you really use like chatting, login, scanning QR Code, etc.
+ 1. Features you really use like chatting, taking photos, scanning QR codes, etc.
- 2. Your user interface, logic, libraries, etc.
+ 2. Your user interface, logic, libraries... any bussiness your app providers.

 In this project, I use this app to load [Resource1.apk] and [Resource2.apk].
 # Features